 Over the past few years, HR has entered a new arena: Hunger Games style.
 Every business is competing for increasingly limited resources while the clock ticks down.

+This is exactly the scenario we discuss in our recent webinar with Forrester, ‘How to drive employee engagement during an economic downturn’.
 In the webinar, Winningtemp’s Head of HR, Sara Holmberg, and Principal Analyst with Forrester, Katy Tynan, talk about how the world of work has fundamentally changed, and how organisations must get fast if they hope to get a handle on spiralling turnover.

 In this article, we recap Sara and Katy’s advice and explore five practical focus areas to retain your workforce in today’s landscape: